 With the New Year almost upon us, it can be tempting to line up resolutions to guide us as we set off into another exciting year.
 But are they ultimately helpful, or harmful?

-Many New Year’s Resolutions relate to weight and body image, so we’ve sat down with Kids Help Phone Counsellor Sarah to talk through just exactly what body image is, how it impacts kids, and what kids and adults alike can do to promote self-esteem and confidence in 2016.
+Many New Year’s Resolutions relate to weight and body image, so we’ve sat down with Kids Help Phone Counsellor Sarah to talk through just exactly what body image is, how it impacts kids, and what kids and adults alike can do to promote self-esteem and confidence.

 What is body image?